Taught / Master's

 You are then taken to an online application form which guides you through the application process.
 On the application form, you are asked to:

-- explain your reasons for study/outline your research proposal (for research programmes)
+- explain your reasons for study/outline your research proposal (for research programmes).
+This must be a minimum of 100 words and not exceed 2,000 characters.

 - provide details/evidence of your qualifications